How America Pays for College 2024

 Adding to the complications this year are significant glitches and delays resulting from the rollout of a new, streamlined FAFSA.
 While the intent was to simplify the process and expand eligibility for need-based aid, persistent implementation issues have left students and families frustrated.
 Still, it’s critical we continue to educate students and families about the importance of completing the FAFSA so they can access free money for college.

 Similarly, more than $100 million in scholarships goes unclaimed each year.
 Too many students and families don’t apply for scholarships thinking they are reserved for top students or athletes, but there are scholarships available for a wide variety of skills and interests.
-Free resources like Scholly by Sallie simplifies the process, connecting students and families to millions of scholarships.
-In fact, to date Scholly by Sallie has helped students win more than $35 million dollars in scholarships.
+Free resources like Scholarship Search by Sallie simplifies the process, connecting students and families to scholarships.

 Standardize Financial Aid Offers